sandervandevelde/ASA-Sql-Reference/README.md

 Check the full demonstration in this [blog post](https://sandervandevelde.wordpress.com/2024/07/12/reference-data-in-azure-stream-analytics-using-azure-sql/), complete with screen dumps.

-## Credits
+## License

-The demonstrated Azure Stream Analytics alerting mechanism is inspired by https://blog.sivamuthukumar.com/azure-stream-analytics-alerts-on-iot-telemetry.
+This repository and all its content are made available under the MIT license.

 ## Contributions

 If you want to support us by offering a pull request, please proceed!
 Thanks.

+## Credits

+The demonstrated Azure Stream Analytics alerting mechanism is inspired by https://blog.sivamuthukumar.com/azure-stream-analytics-alerts-on-iot-telemetry.